evanwalsh/coop/README.md

 It returns a Coop::Agenda object, with `.global`, `.users`, `.user`, which will give you the group's agenda, all the user's individual agendas, and the authenticated user's agenda, respectively.

+### Users

+You can get info about a specific user or a group's users.
+It's pretty simple.

+For a group's users, just try this:

+    group.users.all

+That'll get you the info dump of all the users.
+For a _specific_ user, you need their id.
+Then, you call:

+    group.users.find(12345)

+Where "12345" would be that user's id.
+That'll get you just info for that user.

 ### The rest of the API

 In further versions of the gem, I'll be implementing the rest of the API.
 I want to keep it focused, for now.
 Also, the current Co-op API isn't working completely, so that's another roadblock that should be cleared up soon.
 I hope.